-TRANSERABLE TO CSU AND UC - UC UNIT LIMIT C-ID: MATH 110 72 LECTURE HOURS

-An introduction to the basic statistical methods and analyses commonly used in social and behavioral science research (use of probability techniques, hypothesis testing, and predictive techniques), including applications of statistical software to social science data.
+TRANSERABLE TO CSU AND UC - UC UNIT LIMIT C-ID: MATH 110 72 LECTURE HOURS commonly used in social and behavioral science research (use of probability techniques, hypothesis testing, and predictive techniques), including applications of statistical software to social science data.
 Topics include descriptive statistics; probability and sampling distributions; statistical inference; correlation and linear regression; analysis of variance, chi-square and t-tests; and application of technology for statistical analysis including the interpretation of the relevance of the statistical findings.
 This course is designed for Psychology students who plan to transfer to a UC/CSU and does NOT fulfill the mathematics competency for local graduation requirements.